twitter-archive/scala-zookeeper-client/README.markdown

 ## About

-A Scala client for "Apache ZooKeeper":http://hadoop.apache.org/zookeeper/, "a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services".
+A Scala client for [Apache ZooKeeper](http://hadoop.apache.org/zookeeper/), "a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services".

 ZooKeeper provides a Java client library that's perfectly usable from Scala.
 This just wraps some idioms and niceties around that library to make it as Scala-friendly as possible.
 It also ships with tests, so you can have some confidence that you'll be able to interact with ZooKeeper from Scala in a predictable and reliable way.